francescogerardomarra/its/modulo27/31_web_services_introduction.md

 ### Non-RPC Web Services

 1. **SOAP (Simple Object Access Protocol)**
-   - **Definition**: A protocol that uses XML for message formatting and relies on other application layer protocols (e.g., HTTP, SMTP) for message negotiation and transmission.
+   - **Definition**: A protocol that uses XML for message formatting and relies on other application layer protocols (e.g. HTTP, SMTP) for message negotiation and transmission.
    - **Key Features**:
      - Highly standardized with built-in error handling and security features.
      - Uses WSDL (Web Services Description Language) for service definition.